The traditional Chinese lantern is probably one of the most renowned symbols of Chinese culture all around the world.

 It is well believed that Chinese paper lanterns originated from the times of the Eastern Han Dynasty, reigning during 25-220 CE ( ancient.eu).

-The emerging of these paper lanterns, unsurprisingly, coincides with the invention of paper—or more accurately, paper making— another Chinese invention.
+The emergence of these paper lanterns, unsurprisingly, coincides with the invention of paper—or more accurately, paper making— another Chinese invention.

 Thus, the actual origin of the Chinese traditional lantern is purely functional: people are looking for a better light source, and they found out that by surrounding a candle with paper (or silk and animal skin, back then) can protect the candle flame from the wind.
 Thus, back then, the paper used isn’t always colored red.